Quasar (brand)

 Quasar is an American brand of electronics, first used by Motorola in 1967 for a model line of transistorized color televisions.
 These TVs were marketed as containing all serviceable parts in a drawer beside the picture tube.
 It was then established as a subsidiary brand, with all Motorola-manufactured televisions being sold as Quasar by Motorola.
-Motorola sold its television business to Matsushita Electric, now Panasonic, in 1974 that continued producing and marketing televisions under the Quasar brand until 2005.
-In 2013 Panasonic re-registered the Quasar trademark.
+In 1974, Motorola sold its television business to Matsushita Electric, now Panasonic, which continued producing and marketing televisions under the Quasar brand until 2005.
+In 2013, Panasonic re-registered the Quasar trademark.

 History

 Quasar was established as a television brand in 1967 by Motorola, who wanted to emphasize the simplified design of their all-transistor television sets; the chassis was designed in such a way that the electronic components were contained within a drawer that could be slid out by a technician for easy replacement or repair.

 On May 29, 1974, Motorola, Inc., sold its television manufacturing division—including its plants in Pontiac, Illinois; Franklin Park, Illinois; and Markham, Ontario—to Matsushita.
 Production of home television receivers continued under a newly incorporated entity, Quasar Electronics, Inc., an American-managed subsidiary of Matsushita Electronic Corporation of America (MECA).
 Motorola continued to operate a plant in Quincy, Illinois, until 1976, when this also was transferred to Matsushita.
 In the late 1970s, Quasar Company was established as a sales operation, with Quasar Electronics, Inc., manufacturing both televisions and microwave ovens in Franklin Park, Illinois.
 In 1981, improved production operations at this plant were praised by the media and management specialists, and quality control employees noted that they rarely were required to repair manufacturing defects, which had been a problem previously.
-The Franklin Park plant and Matushita's management and manufacturing processes were discussed in Theory Z, a book by University of California Los Angeles management professor William Ouchi.
+The Franklin Park plant and Matushita's management and manufacturing processes were discussed in Theory Z, a book by University of California, Los Angeles management professor William Ouchi.

 In 1999, the Quasar brand was revived to serve as low-priced models of home electronics for Costco Wholesale stores, with the VHQ-940 VHS VCR model being the #1 best-selling VCR in America during the 1999 Christmas holiday shopping season.
 Then, VHQ-40M and VHQ-41M as successors for the next three years.
-Quasar's brand recognition and sales peaked by 2000-2001 and has declined ever since.
+Quasar's brand recognition and sales peaked by 2000–2001 and has declined ever since.
 By 2004, Quasar Electronics, Inc. and Quasar Company ceased to exist, after declining demand for VCRs and CRT televisions caused Costco to end the sales agreement.

 After Costco ceased selling Quasar-branded electronics, the name was little used in North America, typically affixed to a few discontinued products from the Panasonic line being offered as closeout value products in drug stores and supermarkets.
 The trademark expired in 2007, by which time it was only being used on window air conditioners.
 In 2013, Panasonic re-registered the Quasar trademark to be used on a wide variety of electronics.